EC528-Fall-2025/AutoSec-Certs/README.md

 ### 4.3 Design Implications and Discussion
 - Rationale for design decisions
 - How architecture supports scalability, maintainability, and user experience
+- Security is the first priority: Private keys are never exposed outside of Vault and are accessed only by authenticated, authorized, entities.

 ---

 ## 5. Acceptance Criteria
 - **Minimum Acceptance Criteria:**
+  - [ ] Users can submit cerficiate requests with ServiceNow
+  - [ ] Certificates and private keys successfully issued by certificate authorities
-  - [ ] The system shall ...
+  - [ ] Certiifcate and private keys are stored securely in Vault
-  - [ ] The feature shall ...
+  - [ ] Only authorized applications can access certificates from Vault
 - **Stretch Goals:**
-  - [ ] Advanced capability A
+  - [ ] Automated renewal/rotation of certificates to avoid downtime
   - [ ] Extended feature B

 ---